-7.2 Complaint procedures
+6.3 Complaint procedures

-- 7.2.1 An Approved Laboratory must follow a process to identify if a corrective action is required or not and, if required, implement any necessary corrective action following any complaints or concern expressed by any interested parties, including operatives, customers, clients, Certification Bodies, REAL or regulatory authorities about the quality of their services. - 7.2.2 An Approved Laboratory must record: - i. name and contact details of the person who expressed concern or made a complaint; - ii. specific subject(s) of the concern or complaint; - iii. date (and time as applicable) communicated to the lab and name of the person to whom it was communicated; - iv. nature and date(s) of any actions and checks and who carried them out; - v. nature and date of any response to the person who expressed a concern or made the complaint; and - vi. name of the person who communicated the response.

-An Approved Laboratory must provide REAL with regular updates on investigations into complaints raised through the REAL Approved Laboratory complaints procedures.
+- 6.3.1 In the event of receiving any complaint from any interested party, including Producers, Certification Bodies, regulatory authorities, about the quality of its services, an Approved Laboratory must follow a process to identify whether or not a corrective action is required. - 6.3.2 In the event of receiving a complaint as set out above, an Approved Laboratory must record: - i. name and contact details of the person who expressed concern or made a complaint; - ii. specific subject(s) of the concern or complaint; - iii. date (and time as applicable) communicated to the Approved Laboratory and name of the person to whom it was communicated; - iv. nature and date(s) of any actions and checks and who carried them out; - v. nature and date of any response to the person who expressed a concern or made the complaint; and - vi. name of the person who communicated the response. - 6.3.3 An Approved Laboratory must provide REAL (info@realschemes.org.uk) with weekly updates (as necessary) on investigations into complaints raised by Producers related to Scheme testing.
 The Approved Laboratory must also inform REAL of the outcome of the complaint investigation.

-7.3 Internal audits
+6.4 Internal audits

-- 7.3.1 An Approved Laboratory must conduct and record internal audits at planned intervals, at least annually, or more frequently if required by REAL, to determine whether: - i. the correct procedures are being followed, relevant to the subject of the audit;

-- ii. any changes need to be made to procedures in order to improve accuracy, precision, repeatability, reproducibility and equipment performance and efficacy; and - iii. as relevant to the audit, the T&Cs set out in this document are being complied with. - 7.3.2 The Approved Laboratory must make records from internal audits available to REAL when requested.
+- 6.4.1 An Approved Laboratory must conduct and record internal audits at planned intervals, at least annually, or more frequently if required by REAL, to determine whether: - i. the correct procedures are being followed, relevant to the subject of the audit; - ii. any changes need to be made to procedures in order to improve accuracy, precision, repeatability, reproducibility and equipment performance and efficacy; and - iii. as relevant to the audit, the Agreement is being complied with. - 6.4.2 The Approved Laboratory must make records from internal audits available to REAL within seven days of a request.

-7.4 Technical competence
+6.5 Technical competence

-- 7.4.1 The staff of an Approved Laboratory must be competent to provide the requisite testing services, to perform the relevant test methods and to produce technically valid data and results.
-The Approved Laboratory is responsible for the competence and behaviour of its staff, and for the staff of those acting on its behalf.
-The technical competence of staff should be assured and maintained through a training system which should be defined in the QMS. - 7.4.2 Staff members who supervise or carry out PAS 100 or PAS 110 tests must be able to follow the relevant SOP that is based on the relevant test method and carry out the tests without errors while following the procedure. - 7.4.3 Staff members who supervise or carry out PAS 100 or PAS 110 tests must be able to understand the context, meaning and consequences of interim and final test results.
-They must be able to apply the relevant control measures for each test and understand the output from such measures, such as results of quality control samples and interpreting quality control charts, in order to identify errors during the test and prevent the reporting of false results to producers.
+6.5.1 The Approved Laboratory is responsible for the competence and behaviour of its employees, workers, consultants and any other person authorised by the Approved Laboratory to deliver the Services acting on its behalf ("Staff").
+The technical competence of Staff should be assured and maintained through a training system which should be defined in the QMS.

+- 6.5.2 The Approved Laboratory shall ensure that Staff who supervise or carry out PAS 100 or PAS 110 tests must be able to follow the relevant SOP that is based on the relevant test method and carry out the tests without errors while following the procedure. - 6.5.3 The Approved Laboratory shall ensure that Staff who supervise or carry out PAS 100 or PAS 110 tests are to; - I. understand the context, meaning and consequences of interim and final test results;

+and

+II. apply the relevant control measures for each test and understand the output from such measures, such as results of quality control samples and interpreting quality control charts, in order to identify errors during the test and prevent the reporting of incorrect results to Producers.

-7.5 Validation of test methods
+6.6 Validation of test methods